too-much-todotxt/spec/The-Todo.txt-Format.md

 Using special notation in todo.txt, you can create a list that's sliceable by 3 key axes.

+### Priority
-**Priority.** Your todo list should be able to tell you what's the next most important thing for you to get done - either by project or by context or overall.
+Your todo list should be able to tell you what's the next most important thing for you to get done - either by project or by context or overall.
 You can optionally assign tasks a priority that'll bubble them up to the top of the list.

+### Project
-**Project.** The only way to move a big project forward is to tackle a small subtask associated with it.
+The only way to move a big project forward is to tackle a small subtask associated with it.
 Your todo.txt should be able to list out all the tasks specific to a project.